If You Question My Rules, You Don’t Get Access

 Every “quick question,” every late‑night call, every pop‑in visit comes out of someone’s hide:

-Your life pays with canceled plans, missed work, and friendships that slowly fade because you’re always in clean‑up mode.
+• Your life pays with canceled plans, missed work, and friendships that slowly fade because you’re always in clean‑up mode. #fuckit

-Part Three rule: if you don’t have to live in the fallout, you don’t get unlimited access to the front‑row show.
+💡 The rule: If you don’t have to live in the fallout, you don’t get unlimited access to the front‑row show.

 When Love From a Distance Is the Only Kind That’s Safe